 Measure and Add Dish Soap to the Jar

-Add 1 tbsp. of dish soap to the water in the jar.
+Add 1 tablespoon of dish soap to the water in the jar.
 Any brand of dish soap will work here.

 Measure and Add Glycerine to the Jar

-Measure out 1 tbsp. of glycerine and add to the water and dish soap mixture in the jar.
+Measure out 1 tablespoon of glycerine and add to the water and dish soap mixture in the jar.